kazuma0129/backstage-microsite/website/blog/2020-04-30-how-to-quickly-set-up-backstage.md

 And you are good to go! 👍

-Read the full documentation on how [create an app](https://github.com/spotify/backstage/blob/master/docs/create-an-app.md) on GitHub.
+Read the full documentation on how to [create an app](https://github.com/spotify/backstage/blob/master/docs/create-an-app.md) on GitHub.

 ## What do I get?
 (Let's get technical...)